Sarcasm

 Sarcasm is the caustic use of words, often in a humorous way, to mock someone or something.
-Sarcasm may employ ambivalence, although it is not necessarily ironic.
-Most noticeable in spoken word, sarcasm is mainly distinguished by the inflection with which it is spoken or, with an undercurrent of irony, by the extreme disproportion of the comment to the situation, and is largely context-dependent.
+Sarcasm may employ ambivalence, and is also commonly associated with, though it does not necessarily contain, irony.
+Most noticeable in speech, sarcasm is mainly distinguished by the inflection with which it is spoken or, with an undercurrent of irony, by the extreme disproportion of the comment to the situation, and is largely context-dependent.

 Etymology

-The word comes from the Greek σαρκασμός (sarkasmós) which is taken from σαρκάζειν (sarkázein) meaning "to tear flesh, bite the lip in rage, sneer".
+The word comes from the Ancient Greek σαρκασμός (sarkasmós) which is taken from σαρκάζειν (sarkázein) meaning "to tear flesh, bite the lip in rage, sneer".

 It is first recorded in English in 1579, in an annotation to The Shepheardes Calender by Edmund Spenser:

-However, the word sarcastic, meaning "Characterized by or involving sarcasm; given to the use of sarcasm; bitterly cutting or caustic", doesn't appear until 1695.
+However, the word sarcastic, meaning "Characterized by or involving sarcasm; given to the use of sarcasm; bitterly cutting or caustic", does not appear until 1695.

 Usage

 In its entry on irony, Dictionary.com describes sarcasm thus: